zqhans/go-the-right-way/content.en/docs/errors-and-exceptions/_index.md

+---
+title: "Errors and Exceptions"
+weight: 80
+bookFlatSection: true
+# bookToc: true
+# bookHidden: false
+# bookCollapseSection: false
+# bookComments: false
+# bookSearchExclude: false
+---

-# Errors and Panics in Go
+# Errors and Panics

+**Notice:** generated with AI (google-labs-jules)

 Go has a distinct approach to error handling that differs significantly from languages that rely heavily on exceptions.
 In Go, errors are values, and explicit error checking is a fundamental part of the language's philosophy.
 Panics are reserved for truly exceptional, unrecoverable situations.